fanfury-sports/furyhub/docs/cli-client/oracle.md

 # Oracle

-Oracle module allows you to manage the feed on IRIS Hub
+Oracle module allows you to manage the feed on FURY Hub

 ## Available Commands